vulinh64/vulinh64.github.io/blog/2025-08-22-java-coding-tips-and-tricks.md

 ### Step 3: Register with the Main Class (The Grand Finale)

-Just slap `@EnableConfigurationProperties(ApplicationProperties.class)` on your main class and call it a day:
+Just slap an `@EnableConfigurationProperties` on your main class like this and call it a day:

 ```java
 @SpringBootApplication